-CHECK ENGINE CRANKCASE OIL LEVEL

-Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
+CHECK ENGINE CRANKCASE OIL LEVEL Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
 Refer to LUBRICATION for Checking Engine Crankcase Oil Level in Maintenance Instructions.

-CHECK AND SERVICE ENGINE AIR CLEAN-ER SYSTEM

-- Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range. - Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
-For detailed procedures, refer to CLEANING the Engine Air Cleaner System in Maintenance Instructions. - CHECK ENGINE COOLING SYSTEM - Check the radiator air intake screen to make sure the screen is clean and free of obstruction.
-Also, the radiator cooling fins should be inspected and cleaned if there is any buildup of dirt or debris.
-(Remove the intake screen assembly to inspect and clean.) - Check the coolant levels in the radiator and overflow tank.
-If additional coolant is needed, refer to CHECKING/SERVICING the Engine Cooling System in Maintenance Instructions.

-DO NOT remove the radiator pressure cap when engine is hot.

-CHECK GEAR AXLE OIL LEVEL

-Refer to LUBRICATION for Gear Axle Lubrication in Maintenance Instructions.

-INSPECT FOUR (4) DRIVE BELTS

-Engine PTO Drive, Jackshaft Drive, Hydrostatic Ground Drive, and GHS Blower Drive (if equipped).
+CHECK AND SERVICE ENGINE AIR CLEAN- ER SYSTEM Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range.
+Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
+For detailed procedures, refer to CLEANING the Engine Air Cleaner System in Maintenance Instructions. ☐ CHECK ENGINE COOLING SYSTEM Check the radiator air intake screen to make sure the screen is clean and free of obstruction.
+Also, the radiator cooling fins should be inspect- ed and cleaned if there is any buildup of dirt or debris.
+(Remove the intake screen assembly to inspect and clean.)
+Check the coolant levels in the radiator and overflow tank.
+If additional coolant is needed, refer to CHECKING/SERVICING the Engine Cooling System in Maintenance Instructions. ▲ WARNING DO NOT remove the radiator pressure cap when engine is hot.
+Check operation of electric radiator fan by turning ignition key to the ON (RUN) position.
+CHECK GEAR AXLE OIL LEVEL Refer to LUBRICATION for Gear Axle Lubrication in Maintenance Instructions .
+INSPECT FOUR (4) DRIVE BELTS Engine PTO Drive, Jackshaft Drive, Hydrostatic Ground Drive, and GHS Blower Drive (if equipped).
+CHECK HYDROSTATIC TRANSMISSION OIL LEVEL Refer to LUBRICATION for Checking Hydrostatic Transmission Fluid Level in Maintenance Instructions.